 The Organizational PM Practice Maturity Model is also a four-stage model, each stage representing a higher level of maturity.
+The PM model is aligned with the BA model, with the significant differences embodied in the practices described in the PMBOK Guide.
 Note that the business management and organizational practices that are common to all business projects are similar in both models.
 See Exhibit 3 - PM Practice Maturity Model, and Exhibit 4 - PM Practice Maturity Model Practices Required at Each Level, for a more detailed comparison of the practices required at each level.